COMPUTE-LU/AI4MedLife_LLMs-Agents_2026/README.md

 ## Location
 Lectures are given online (Day 1-3) and in the BMC, Lund (Day 4 and examination days).

-Times and locations for the individual study tasks and debate prep are at the students' discretion and groups need to agree on a suitable time.
+Locations for the individual study tasks and debate prep are at the students' discretion.
 The indicated lecture halls will be open in the afternoon until 16:00 to sit there if you want.

 Lecture halls: